 been touted in many survival books, but has more recently fallen under

 scrutiny for being inefficient.
-To create a solar still for survival
+But just so you are aware, to create a solar still for survival

 water purification, dig a pit into the ground several feet deep.
 Place a